cyberxplore/assetx/readme.md

 ## License
 MIT License

-AssetX is developed by the [CyberXplore Team](https://cyberxplore.com).
+AssetX is made with 🖤 by the [CyberXplore Team](https://cyberxplore.com).